12.2. The Symbol Selector¶

 Geometry generator (see The Geometry Generator)

 Gradient fill: uses a radial, linear or conical gradient, based on either simple two color gradients or a predefined gradient color ramp to fill polygons.
 The gradient can be rotated and applied on a single feature basis or across the whole map extent.
-Also start and end points can be set via coordinates or using the centroid (of feature or map);
+Also start and end points can be set via coordinates or using the centroid (of feature or map).
+A data-defined offset can be defined;

 Line pattern fill: fills the polygon with a hatching pattern of line symbol layer.
 You can set a rotation, the spacing between lines and an offset from the feature boundary;